italia-opensource/italiaopensource.com/website/src/pages/partners/how-to-became-partners.md

 If you want to become Community Partner of Italia Open-Source all we ask is:

 - Be an **active community** (no matter how small you are, we only care about how much people love and participate in your project!)
-- Share and **support the open source values**: transparency, participation, and collaboration
+- Share and **support the open-source values**: transparency, participation, and collaboration
 - **Support Italia Open-source** by sharing posts on social media dedicated to our initiatives or events
 - **Add Italia Open-source logo on your community page** or website (optional)